 SAN DIEGO (AP) _ Retail Opportunity Investments Corp.
 (ROIC) on Wednesday reported a key measure of profitability in its second quarter.
-The results fell short of Wall Street expectations.
+The results topped Wall Street expectations.

-The real estate investment trust, based in San Diego, said it had funds from operations of $33.4 million, or 27 cents per share, in the period.
+The San Diego-based real estate investment trust said it had funds from operations of $29.2 million, or 23 cents per share, in the period.

-The average estimate of nine analysts surveyed by Zacks Investment Research was for funds from operations of 29 cents per share.
+The average estimate of eight analysts surveyed by Zacks Investment Research was for funds from operations of 22 cents per share.

 Funds from operations is a closely watched measure in the REIT industry.
 It takes net income and adds back items such as depreciation and amortization.

-The real estate investment trust posted revenue of $72.3 million in the period, which also missed Street forecasts.
-Five analysts surveyed by Zacks expected $72.9 million.
+The real estate investment trust posted revenue of $66.6 million in the period, also exceeding Street forecasts.
+Five analysts surveyed by Zacks expected $65 million.

-The company's shares have declined 4 percent since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $19.14, a decrease of 6 percent in the last 12 months.
+The company's shares have declined 39% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $10.74, a drop of 41% in the last 12 months.